-Initial Coverage Stage - This is the stage before your out-of-pocket costs for the year have reached out-of-pocket threshold amount.
+Initial Coverage Stage - This is the stage before your out-of-pocket cost total drug costs for the year have reached CMS defined drug out of pocket limit.

-Initial Enrollment Period - When you are first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. If you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the 7-month period that begins three months before the month you turn 65, includes the month you turn 65, and ends three months after the month you turn 65.
+Initial Enrollment Period - When you're first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. If you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the 7-month period that begins three months before the month you turn 65, includes the month you turn 65, and ends three months after the month you turn 65.

-Interchangeable Biosimilar - A biosimilar that may be used as a substitute for an original biosimilar product at the pharmacy without needing a new prescription because it meets additional requirements related to the potential for automatic substitution.
+Interchangeable Biosimilar - A biosimilar that may be used as a substitute for an original biosimilar product at the pharmacy without needing a new prescription because it meets additional requirements about the potential for automatic substitution.
 Automatic substitution at the pharmacy is subject to state law.

-List of Covered Drugs (Formulary or Drug List) - A list of prescription drugs covered by your plan.
+List of Covered Drugs (formulary or Drug List) - A list of prescription drugs covered by our plan.

-Low Income Subsidy (LIS) - See "Extra Help."
+Low Income Subsidy (LIS) - Go to Extra Help.

-Manufacturer Discount Program - A program under which drug manufacturers pay a portion of the plan's full cost for covered Part D brand name drugs and biologics.
-Discounts are based on agreements between the Federal government and drug manufacturers.
+Manufacturer Discount Program - A program under which drug manufacturers pay a portion of our plan's full cost for covered Part D brand name drugs and biologics.
+Discounts are based on agreements between the federal government and drug manufacturers.